Mantaro/MantaroBot/README.md

 ## Using our code
 Give credit where credit is due.
 If you wish to use our code in a project, **please** credit us, and take your time to read our full license.
 We don't mind you using Mantaro code, **as it is** open-source for a reason, as long as you don't blatantly copy it or refrain from crediting us.

+# Why is your code of conduct non-existant / stupid / it offends me
+We shall bring no politics into OSS.
+Of course I pledge for everyone to treat themselves with respect and I *expect* them to do so.
+We'll take appropiate action if someone is *actually* being mean, but we don't care about politics and am not bringing them here.
+Please enjoy the code, contribute if you want and have a nice day.

 ## License

 Copyright (C) 2016-2019 **David Rubio Escares** / **Kodehawa**